The existing learning outcomes for our modules and courses will remain in place.

 Students will typically undertake 2 30 credit modules in each academic year and therefore start/finish dates are impossible to predict.

 Module teaching days are once per week and take place on a Tuesday or Wednesday and run for between 6 to 8 weeks.

 At enrolment or re-enrolment you consented to the changes we anticipated as a result of the pandemic, which were outlined on the ‘Covid-19 updates’ tab of your course page at: www.sgul.ac.uk/study/courses.

-The changes that we are making are the consequence of current public health advice, and our capacity to offer alternatives is limited by that advice.
-If you wish to avoid these changes by deferring your offer please contact firstname.lastname@example.org.
+The changes that we are making are the consequence of current public health advice and our need to anticipate changes to that advice.
+Our capacity to offer alternatives is therefore limited.